Newsroom

 Does FSCS protection cover business accounts?

-The UK’s Financial Services Compensation Scheme (FSCS) protects eligible customers of authorised financial institutions by paying compensation of up to £85,000 in the event of collapse.
+The UK’s Financial Services Compensation Scheme (FSCS) protects eligible customers of authorised financial institutions by paying compensation of up to £120,000 per eligible person, per banking licence, in the event of collapse.
+Certain temporary high balances are protected up to £1.4 million for six months.

 The scheme gives banking customers peace of mind that their cash deposits are safe (up to a limit) in case the worst happens.